AnthonyCalderaio/Experiment1/README.md

 ## Further help

+Should anything go wrong with imports or npm in general, check out this link: https://stackoverflow.com/questions/35692503/ts2307-cannot-find-module-angular2-core-while-importing-angular2-on-typescrip

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
 # Experiment1